Ignacy Skorupka: Biography

 Ignacy Jan Skorupka was born on 31 July 1893 in Warsaw.
 He studied at the seminary in St. Petersburg.
 In 1916 he took his Holy Orders, and in 1918 he was briefly a parish priest in the Russian Empire.
 In the chaotic times of the first stages of the Polish–Soviet War in 1918, he became one of the Polish regional leaders in the Kresy borderlands.
 Since the fall of 1918 he practiced his religious profession in Łódź, and from the fall of 1919, in the Polish capital of Warsaw.
 He gave several sermons in the St. John's Archcathedral.

 In early July 1920 he volunteered as a military chaplain of the Polish Army, and was attached to the 236 Infantry Regiment of the Volunteer Army (later, part of the 36th Infantry Regiment).
 On the evening of 14 August he was killed at the battle of Ossów during Polish counter-attack, part of the larger battle of Warsaw.
 Two different accounts of his death have surfaced.
-One suggest he was in the midst of Anointing of the Sick for a fatally wounded soldier when he, a noncombatant, was hit by an accidental bullet.
+One suggests he was in the midst of Anointing of the Sick for a fatally wounded soldier when he, a noncombatant, was hit by an accidental bullet.
 Another, popularized by a Polish military dispatch from 16 August stated that chaplain Skorupka died while encouraging soldiers to advance, leading a charge in the front lines, with a crucifix in his hands.